 Cultivars to Select

-Several cultivars of this plant are available, with the distinguishing characteristic typically being flower color.
+Several cultivars are available, with the distinguishing characteristic typically being flower color.

 While most standard forms of Mexican petunia range in height from 18 to 36 inches, ‘Katie’s Dwarf’ ranges from eight to 12 inches tall.

 This variety is less aggressive than its taller cousins, though mine definitely spreads.

 ‘Chi Chi’ is a popular pink cultivar often found at plant centers, or you can purchase a packet of 35 seeds today on Amazon.